cloudmesh-community/fa18-523-81/project-report/report.md

 ## Visualizations

 We will look at different kinds of visualizations like boxplots, frequency distributions, histograms, bar plots, density plots, etc. of each variable/feature depending on if it is categorical or numerical variable.
 We will also look at heat maps on correlation matrix between the variables.
 We may also use geographical plots to visualize the trade volume of each country on map.
 We shall be using python packages for visualization like Matplotlib, Seaborn, Plotly, Geographical plots majorly.
-We may also be using d3.js for interactive web-based visualizations.

 ![Top Importers and Exporters by Country](images/Top-importers-and-exporters-by-country.png){#fig:Topimportersandexportersbycountry}